 For the review of ERC/REC 70-03 [15] the version of 9 February 2011 is used.

-A number of frequency bands is stated as “Not identified as a priority for inclusion in the EC Decision on SRDs.
+A number of frequency bands are stated as “Not identified as a priority for inclusion in the EC Decision on SRDs.
 Lack of demand expressed for EU harmonisation”.
 A new evaluation for these bands has taken place and information for justification has been added.

 Non-specific Short Range Devices